jpmorganchase/salt-ds/.changeset/clean-jeans-grab.md

 "@salt-ds/lab": patch
 ---

-`className` is now forwarded to `PillNext`'s wrapper instead of the nested button.
+Pill Next's `className` prop is now forwarded to its wrapper instead of the nested button.